SHARE CAPITAL OF A COMPANY IN NIGERIA

 A prospective shareholder can also withdraw his application by written notice to the company any time before the allotment is done.
 Where shares have been allotted, the company is required to file a return on the allotment of shares with the Corporate Affairs Commission within one month of allotment with the necessary supporting documents.

 - Transfer: ownership of shares can also be transferred from a current shareholder to another.
 There must be an instrument of transfer, which is a share certificate given by the company.
 Upon transfer, the transferee name will be registered in the register of members.
-The company has a duty to notify the Commission (CAC) of the transfer of shares by notice in writing.
+The company has a duty to notify the Commission (the CAC) of the transfer of shares by notice in writing.

 - Transmission of shares: ownership of shares is conferred on another by virtue of the occurrence of death or bankruptcy of the original shareholder.
 In the case of death, shares can be transmitted by will or letters of administration of the estate of the original shareholder.
 A person who acquires shares by transmission has the duty to notify the directors of the company showing evidence of the transmission.
 After the notification, the name of the new shareholder will be registered in the register of members.